Bedroom ideas for boys offer a whole world of opportunity. Think themed spaces, inspiring artwork, bold color, fabulous pattern and more.

 While soft pastels are always a favorite for a nursery, think carefully about color schemes and boys' room decor that is likely to grow with the child – if you’re not looking to redecorate in a few year’s time, try something that can work just as well for an older child.

-Just as with girls' bedroom ideas, buying timeless furniture that won't date quickly, or be grown out of, is a must.
+Buying timeless furniture that won't date quickly, or be grown out of, is a must ensuring it can be used later on in teenage boys’ bedroom ideas.

-‘Because your son’s posters on the wall may change throughout boyhood, the furniture in the room should be ready to adapt to any phase your son will go through,’ adds Segal.
+‘Because your son’s posters on the wall may change throughout boyhood, the furniture in the room should be ready to adapt to any phase your son will go through,’ says Justin Segal.

 ‘Investing in furniture that will surely stand the test of time – meaning versatile, timeless, "ready for any phase my son is going to go through" furniture – is a wise decision that will protect your son’s bedroom furniture from looking out of place, while looking good well into the teen years.’

-This includes built-in storage with adjustable shelves that can adapt as a child grows and will fit in just as well with future bedroom ideas for teenagers.
+This includes built-in storage with adjustable shelves that can adapt as a child grows.

 If your child’s room is home to an awkward, largely unused nook, see it not as a hurdle, but a space for adventure.